There are several things to do in Mauritius, but on your next trip, be sure to look beyond the shores to find some of these natural gems.

-Learn about the ill-fated dodo at the visitors centre and appreciate the stunning range of nature wildlife on the island and the efforts to conserve it with the well-informed and friendly guides.
+Learn about the ill-fated dodo at the visitors centre and appreciate the stunning range of natural wildlife on the island and the efforts to conserve it with the well-informed and friendly guides.

 #4 Crystal Rock

-Around 200 meters from the shoreline in the West of Mauritius and sitting proudly above the clear blue lagoon, Crystal Rock is an exposed section of a large fossilised coral reef.
+Around 200 meters from the shoreline in the West of Mauritius and sitting proudly above the clear blue lagoon, Crystal Rock is an exposed section of a large fossilized coral reef.

 #5 Gabriel Island